Chart Color Schemes

 The level of residential development activity in Queanbeyan West is very low in comparison to the average area assessed nationally by AreaSearch

-Queanbeyan West has seen minimal construction activity with an average of two new dwelling approvals per year over the five years from 2016 to 2020, totaling ten approvals.
+Queanbeyan West has seen minimal construction activity with only two new dwellings approved annually on average over five years (10 approvals total).
 This low development level reflects the rural nature of the area, where housing needs typically drive development rather than broad market demand.
-The small sample size means that individual projects can significantly influence annual growth statistics.
+Note that the small sample size can significantly influence annual growth and relativity statistics.

 Frequently Asked Questions - Development